hrgdavor/jsx6/README.md

 After cloning the repository you need to initialize  project.

-In the base dir of the project run `rush update`.
+In the base dir of the project run `rush update`, and it will download dependencies using pnpm and link internal dependencies inside the monorepo.